 “Yes, he is!”
 Barb answered with a proud smile.
-She reached over and ran her hand across his shoulders, as though she didn’t quite believe he was actually standing there next to her.
+She reached over and ran her hand across his shoulders, as though she still couldn’t quite believe he was actually standing next to her.
 “Dan, honey, this is Beth Stephens.
 She’s no Millie, but she’s one sharp cookie.
 You did real good picking her to sell the store to.”

 Dan held out his hand.
 “It’s nice to meet you,” he said, finally making the introduction he should have made months earlier.

 Beth finished checking Barb’s purchases, and then she went to the back room while Dan helped Barb load her car.
-When he came back inside, the little girl who had peeked at him out the window all those long months earlier was standing in the middle of the room with Beth, hiding behind her a little bit, waiting for him.
-He stood awkwardly just inside the doorway.
+When he came back inside, the little girl who had peeked at him out the window all those long months earlier was standing in the middle of the room, hiding a step behind her mother, waiting for him.
+He stood awkwardly, just inside the doorway.
 He’d never had a pen pal before and didn’t quite know what to do.
 Melissa looked at him, a timid smile on her face.

 She clutched onto her mother’s leg as Beth put her hand on Melissa’s back in encouragement.

 “Thank you for the pictures,” Dan said, and tucked his trembling hands into his pockets.
 The way his heart skittered in his chest one would think he was standing in front of the Pope and not a bashful, little girl.